Perspectives Day

 Perspectives Day of the GDCh Division of Environmental Chemistry & Ecotoxicology

-The Young environmental chemistry & Ecotoxicology (jUCÖT) currently organizes one or two "Perspectives Days" (formerly: Doctoral Days) per year for young environmental chemists and ecotoxicologists, such as students or doctoral candidates.
-These events open the doors of research institutions, industrial companies, and government agencies, providing the opportunity to learn more about potential employers and network.
-This can sometimes make it easier to enter the job market after graduation or doctoral studies.
+The Young environmental chemistry & Ecotoxicology (jUCÖT) organizes one or two "Perspectives Days" (formerly known as Doctoral Days) per year for students or doctoral candidates in the field of environmental chemistry and ecotoxicology.
+Research institutions, industrial companies, and government agencies present themselves as potential employers, and young researchers learn more about possible career paths.
+They network and get to know each other, which can sometimes simplify career entry after graduation or doctoral studies.

 Perspective Day 2024 (#8; Currenta GmbH & Co.
 OHG)

-In Leverkusen, 14 participants were welcomed to the visitor center.
-Chempark was introduced during the welcome address, followed by a tour of the plant, which provided a vivid insight into the various operations, plant security units, and infrastructure.
-The size and diverse connections within the park made a particular impression.
-Upon arrival at Currenta, there was an open discussion on the challenges facing chemical parks, such as sustainability, competitiveness, and security of supply.
-This was followed by interactive presentations on non-target analytics for monitoring the wastewater system in relation to the production of the individual plants within the Chempark, and on product compliance and ecotoxicology from an industry perspective.
-The group was also given a tour of ecotoxicology and environmental analysis laboratories for wastewater and air samples.
-Finally, a representative from the human resources department presented career opportunities.
-This diverse and informative day of perspectives concluded pleasantly with a shared meal enjoyed by some of the participants.
+In Leverkusen, 14 participants were welcomed at the visitor center.
+During the welcome address, the Chempark was presented, followed by a tour of the facilities, which provided a clear overview of the various plants, security units, and infrastructure.
+The sheer size and intricate connections within the park made a particularly strong impression.
+Upon arrival at Currenta, an open discussion took place regarding the challenges facing chemical parks, such as sustainability, competitiveness, and security of supply.
+This was followed by interactive presentations on non-target analytics for monitoring the wastewater system in relation to the production levels of individual plants within the Chempark, and on product compliance and ecotoxicology from an industry perspective.
+The group also toured ecotoxicology and environmental analysis laboratories for wastewater and air samples.
+Finally, a representative from the human resources department presented career entry opportunities.
+This diverse and informative day of insights concluded with a pleasant meal shared by some of the participants.

 Perspective Day 2024 (#7; Max Planck Institute in Mainz)

-The five participants started at noon in Mainz at the MPI for Chemistry (MPIC) with a welcome address and introduction to the Max Planck Institutes by Dr. Susanne Benner.
-Afterwards, Prof. Gerhard Lammel (from the Working Group Atmospheric Chemistry) gave a keynote speech on the multiphase distribution of pollutants in the atmosphere, soil and oceans.
+For five participants, the day began at noon at the Max Planck Institute for Chemistry (MPIC) in Mainz with a welcome address and introduction to the Max Planck Institutes by Dr. Susanne Benner.
+Afterwards, Prof. Gerhard Lammel (from the Working Group Atmospheric Chemistry) gave a keynote speech on the multiphase distribution of pollutants in the atmosphere, soil , and oceans.
 This was followed by a tour of the institute.
-The group first gained exciting insights into the institute's research on field measurements of volatile organic compounds with the HALO research aircraft over Australia and at the ATTO Tower in the Amazon rainforest.
-Then they went on to another working group that studies stalagmites and stalactites as climate archives using isotope ratios.
-At the end of the first part of this perspective day, Dr. Susanne Benner provided information on entry-level research opportunities at the Max Planck Society.
-In the afternoon, the group moved on to the MPI for Polymer Research (MPIP), which is located right next door.
-There, an open discussion and poster session took place as part of a Student Open House.
-The various departments and working groups at the MPIP were presented, and participants learned more about current job openings and entry-level opportunities.
-The evening concluded in a cozy atmosphere with drinks, bratwurst, vegan meatballs, and music outside in sunny weather.
+The group first gained fascinating insights into the institute's research on field measurements of volatile organic compounds using the HALO research aircraft over Australia and at the ATTO tower in the Amazon rainforest.
+They then visited another working group investigating stalagmites and stalactites as climate archives based on isotope ratios.
+To conclude the first part of this day of insights, Dr. Susanne Benner provided information on entry-level research opportunities within the Max Planck Society.
+In the afternoon, the group moved on to the Max Planck Institute for Polymer Research (MPIP), which is located right next door.
+There, as part of a Student Open House, an open session with a poster presentation took place.
+The various departments and working groups at the MPIP were presented, and attendees learned more about job openings and entry-level opportunities.
+The evening concluded in a relaxed atmosphere with drinks, bratwurst, vegan meatballs, and music outdoors in sunny weather.

 Perspectives Day 2023 (#6; ibacon GmbH)